cysouw/diathesis/text/c08_preverbs.md

 b.
 Die Mauer begrenzt den Garten.
 :::

 Note that the prepositions *über, unter, um* and *durch* appear to have a special status.
-These prepositions always alternate with exactly the same preverbs, viz. *über-, unter-, um-* and *durch-*.
+These prepositions always alternate with exactly the same preverbs, viz. *über-, unter-, um‑* and *durch-*.
 These prepositions are exactly those that can function both as verbal prefix and as verbal particle (see [@sec:preverbs-prefixes-particles]).
 Both kinds of preverbs are attested in these alternations.

 #### *an* Preverb applicative